onlineforecast: An R package for adaptive and recursive forecasting: Model selection and validation

 \subsection{Model validation}

-The most important aspects on validation of forecast models are discussed in this section, see the \vignette{forecast-evaluation} vignette for examples.
+The most important aspects of validation of forecast models are discussed in this section, see the \vignette{forecast-evaluation} vignette for examples.

-\subsubsection{Training and test set}
+\subsubsection{\it Training and test set}

 One fundamental caveat in data-driven modelling is over-fitting.
 This can easily happen when the model is fitted (trained) and evaluated on the same data.
 There are essentially two ways of dealing with this: Penalize increased model complexity (regularization) or divide the data into a training set and test set (cross-validation) \citep{tashman2000out}.
 In most forecasting applications the easiest and most transparent approach is some cross-validation -- many methods for dividing into sets are possible.
 In the \onlineforecast setup, when a model is fitted using a recursive estimation method (like the RLS) only past data is used when calculating the regression coefficients, so there is no need for dividing into a training set and a test set.

-The offline parameters (like the forgetting factor and low-pass filter coefficients) are optimized on a particular period, hence over-fitting is possible, however it's most often very few parameters compared to the number of observations -- so the it's very unlikely to over-fit a recursive fitted model in this setup.

-For non-recursive fitting it is naturally important to divide into a training and a test set -- which is easily done in the \onlineforecast setup using the \code{scoreperiod} variable as demonstrated in Section \ref{sec:example-with-r-code}.
+The offline parameters (like the forgetting factor and low-pass filter coefficients) are optimized on a particular period, hence over-fitting is possible however it's most often very few parameters compared to the number of observations -- so it's very unlikely to over-fit a recursive fitted model in this setup.
+For non-recursive fitting, it is naturally important to divide into a training and a test set -- which is easily done in the \onlineforecast setup using the \code{scoreperiod} variable as demonstrated in Section \ref{sec:example-with-r-code}.

-\subsubsection{Scoring}
+\subsubsection{\it Scoring}

-Scoring forecasts can be done in many ways, however in the \onlineforecast, where the conditional mean is estimated and when using the RLS scheme, it is straight forward to choose the Root Mean Square Error (RMSE) in Equation \eqref{eq:rmse-score} as the best score to use.
+Scoring forecasts can be done in many ways, however in the \onlineforecast, where the conditional mean is estimated and when using the RLS scheme, it is straightforward to choose the Root Mean Square Error (RMSE) in Equation \eqref{eq:rmse-score} as the best score to use.
 When using the LS scheme it can be favourable to include regulation to avoid over-fitting, hence AIC or BIC is preferable.
 One important point when comparing forecasts is to only include the complete cases, i.e.\ forecasts at time points with no missing values across all horizons and across all evaluated models.
 A function for easy selection of only complete cases given multiple forecasts is implemented, see the examples in Section \ref{subsec:evaluation}.

-\subsubsection{Residual analysis}
+\subsubsection{\it Residual analysis}